Home » Can We Teach All Children to Read and Spell?

 ”Teaching children to read is one of the most important things the State does.”

-Why it is Essential that All Children are Taught a Programme of High-Quality Phonics Work in the Early Years:
+Why All Children Must be Taught High-Quality Phonics in the Early Years:

-Many teachers and educationalists believe that ”(M)ost students will learn to read regardless of whichever approach is employed.”
-(Elliott.
-J. 2020) Aside from the fact that phonics is an essential body of knowledge and not one particular method or strategy for word reading, it’s undeniable that there has always been a small number of children who need little more than a book-rich environment with a helpful, literate adult on hand to become fluent readers (but not always accurate spellers).
-These children are the exception, not the norm.
+Many teachers and educationalists believe that ”(M)ost children will become accomplished readers whatever the balance of instructional approaches” (Elliott & Grigorenko.
+2024.
+Annals of Dyslexia).
+Aside from the fact that ‘phonics’ is an essential body of knowledge and not one particular method, strategy or approach for word reading, it’s undeniable that there has always been a small number of children who need little more than a book-rich environment with a helpful, literate adult on hand to become fluent readers (though not always accurate spellers).
+They are the exception, not the norm.

-It’s also true that a significant percentage of children who are taught using the balanced literacy approach, only survive their school’s early reading demands by memorising scores of common words as logographs and using a range of partial guessing strategies to read the longer, trickier words in the school’s levelled/banded scheme books.
-Superficially, they may appear to be able readers* but a phonics decoding check that uses pseudo words will reveal their true lack of code knowledge, segmenting and blending skills.
-A high proportion of these seemingly successful readers will still struggle to decode many novel, multi-syllable words accurately at secondary school and will remain weak spellers.
+It’s also true that a significant percentage of children who are taught to read using a balance of word reading approaches (see balanced approach), survive their school’s early reading demands by memorising scores of common words as logographs and by using a range of partial guessing strategies to read the longer, trickier words in the school’s levelled book scheme.
+Superficially, these part-word-guessers may appear to be able readers* but a phonics decoding check that uses pseudo words will reveal their true lack of code knowledge, segmenting and blending skills.
+A high proportion (20-30% see teenagers) of these seemingly proficient readers will struggle to decode many novel, multi-syllable words accurately at secondary school and will remain weak spellers.

-*A Reading Recovery (RR) teacher commented that one of the boys she taught was at ‘level 17’ in reading books but did not reach the benchmark for the Year 1 phonics check.
-Books at level 17 in RR’s banding system are for ”super-confident Year 6” readers https://www.badgerlearning.co.uk/a-guide-to-book-bands
+*A Reading Recovery (RR) teacher commented that one of the Year 1 boys she taught was at ‘level 17’ in reading books but did not reach the benchmark for the Year 1 phonics check.
+Books at level 17 in RR’s levelling/banding system are for ”super-confident Year 6” readers.

 ”(W)riting is a code for the sounds in spoken language and therefore, that has to be fundamental.
 It underpins word reading, and therefore, phonics isn’t an option.
 It’s not a pedagogy.
 It’s a body of knowledge that children need.”